 Cirque de la Symphonie Holiday Spectacular.
 Back by popular demand- it’s Cirque de la Symphonie in a brand new Holiday special with all new artists, including jugglers, clowns and acrobats flying high above the Orchestra – all set to an impressive score of classical hits.
 Fun and exciting for all ages!
 (Click here for discount tickets.)

 Aurora Theatre’s A Christmas Carol.
-Not unlike what Charles Dickens himself did in the 1800’s, Mr. Rodriguez focuses on the classic art of storytelling, using his voice and mannerisms to bring to life Ebenezer Scrooge, Bob Cratchit, Jacob Marley and the remarkable ghosts found in the greatest Christmas story of all time.
+“Rodriguez’s powerful one-man performance of A Christmas Carol is something that never loses its magic, no matter how many times you’ve seen it over the past decade,” said Tony Brown, the shows adaptor and director.
+Not unlike what Charles Dickens himself did in the 1800’s, Anthony Rodriguez focuses on the classic art of storytelling, using his voice and mannerisms to bring to life Ebenezer Scrooge, Bob Cratchit, Jacob Marley and the remarkable ghosts found in the greatest Christmas story of all time.
 (Click here for discount tickets.)

 Santa’s Favorite Chamber Music at Michael C Carlos.
 Welcome back Old Saint Nick himself to introduce some of his favorite classical works and give treats to good listeners.
 Free–No Ticket Required